PlanetCentral/FortranRunner/README.md

 ## Operation

-Quite simply, open the command pallete (CTRL+Shift+P) and select (or enter) "Create Fortran Configuration".
+Quite simply, open the command palette (CTRL+Shift+P) and select (or enter) "Create Fortran Configuration".
 From there, head on to the Run & Debug menu and click the play button!

 ## Requirements